This piece is now also available on Substack: https://chycho.substack.com/p/sharing-a-story-from-my-father-in

 Slowly I began to let go of the hate.
 I began to understand that the people of an entire nation could not be held accountable for what those in power orchestrated - that would be foolish and irresponsible of me.
 I owed more than that to my forefathers, to myself.
 It took me a while, but I forced myself to learn the details; that the reasons for the genocide and the denials, not just of the perpetrators of these crimes but also of their allies, were just politics and economics; business as usual in the world of the corrupt, a topic that I do not wish to discuss in this post.

-Today, April 24th, is Genocide Remembrance Day, the day that we commemorate the victims of the Armenian Genocide from 1915 to 1923.
+Today, April 24th, is Genocide Remembrance Day, the day that we commemorate the victims of the Armenian Genocide that took place from 1915 to 1923.
 Today I’ll share with you a short story that my father shared with me.
 Today I’ll tell you about what his grandmother shared with him.
 Today we’ll take a glimpse into her life.
 Today I’ll reflect on the circumstances that made me who I am and set into motion the events that have brought me to this place at this time.

 The story begins in 1915-1916 during one of the death marches from that period.
 Inhabitants of certain regions, totaling over a million Armenians, were ordered to pack up their belongings and head south towards the Syrian Desert.
 The pretext was that they were being relocated for their own safety.
 The reality was genocide.

 These death marches, like all others before and after them, started off small.
 Villages were emptied; some would be re-inhabited by a different ethnicity, some would be razed.
 Occupants from neighboring villages were merged into large convoys.
 The procession would grow.
 Days, weeks, and at times months would go by.
 Countless would drop dead.
 Families would be shattered.
 Children would be lost.
 Many would be slaughtered.